Scott-Nx/Platform-Profile_Applet/CHECKLIST.md

 - [x] Branch pushed to origin
 - [x] No uncommitted changes

-## 📋 Pre-Installation User Checklist
+## Pre-Installation User Checklist

 Users should verify before installing:

-- [ ] Running KDE Plasma 5 or 6
+- [ ] Running KDE Plasma 6
 - [ ] Have `/sys/firmware/acpi/platform_profile` file
 - [ ] Have `/sys/firmware/acpi/platform_profile_choices` file
 - [ ] Have `kpackagetool5` or `kpackagetool6` installed
 - [ ] Have `pkexec` installed for profile switching
 - [ ] Have sudo/root access for installation

-## 🚀 Deployment Readiness
+## Deployment Readiness

-All items checked ✅ - The applet is ready for:
+All items checked - The applet is ready for:

 - Installation on end-user systems
 - Publishing to KDE Store
 - Distribution via package managers
 - Community testing and feedback

-## 📊 Statistics

-- Total files: 16 (excluding LICENSE)
-- Lines of QML code: ~388
-- Lines of documentation: ~1,700+
-- Lines of shell scripts: ~117
-- Installation methods: 2 (manual + script)
-- Supported Plasma versions: 6.x
-- Security vulnerabilities: 0
-- Test coverage: Manual verification complete

-## 🎉 Release Status

-**Version 1.0 - READY FOR RELEASE**

-All requirements from the problem statement have been met:
-✅ Query platform profile from system
-✅ Display available profiles to user
-✅ Allow profile changes via GUI
-✅ Easy visibility without manual commands
-✅ Support for Fn+Q detection

-The implementation is complete, secure, well-documented, and ready for production use.